7. Control Description Language¶

 expose inputs and outputs using connectors.

 7.6.
-Elementary Building Blocks¶
+Elementary Blocks¶

-The CDL library contains elementary building blocks that are used to compose control sequences.
-The functionality of elementary building blocks, but not their implementation, is part of the CDL specification.
-Thus, in the most general form, elementary building blocks can be considered as functions that for given parameters \(p\), time \(t\) and internal states \(x(t)\), map inputs \(u(t)\) to new outputs \(y(t)\), e.g.,
+The CDL library contains elementary blocks that are used to compose control sequences.
+The functionality of elementary blocks, but not their implementation, is part of the CDL specification.
+Thus, in the most general form, elementary blocks can be considered as functions that for given parameters \(p\), time \(t\) and internal states \(x(t)\), map inputs \(u(t)\) to new outputs \(y(t)\), e.g.,

 Control providers who support CDL need to be able to implement the same functionality as is provided by the elementary CDL blocks.

-[CDL implementations are allowed to use a different implementation of the elementary building blocks, because the implementation is language specific.
+[CDL implementations are allowed to use a different implementation of the elementary blocks, because the implementation is language specific.
 However, implementations shall have the same inputs, outputs and parameters, and they shall compute the same response for the same value of inputs and state variables.]

-Users are not allowed to add new elementary building blocks.
+Users are not allowed to add new elementary blocks.
 Rather, users can use the existing elementary blocks to implement composite blocks (Section 7.12).

 Note